coil-kt/coil/coil-compose-singleton/README.md

 ## AsyncImage

-`AsyncImage` is a composable that that executes an image request asynchronously and renders the result.
-It supports the same arguments as the standard `Image` composable and additionally it supports setting `placeholder`/`error`/`fallback` painters and `onLoading`/`onSuccess`/`onError` callbacks.
-Here's an example that loads image with a circle crop, crossfade, and sets a placeholder:
+`AsyncImage` is a composable that executes an image request asynchronously and renders the result.
+It supports the same arguments as the standard `Image` composable and additionally, it supports setting `placeholder`/`error`/`fallback` painters and `onLoading`/`onSuccess`/`onError` callbacks.
+Here's an example that loads an image with a circle crop, crossfade, and sets a placeholder:

 ```kotlin
 AsyncImage(